GLOBAL MARKETS-Stocks, dollar mostly flat on soft data, corporate outlooks

 Real GDP growth is likely to turn negative in the first half of 2023, said Bill Adams, chief economist for Comerica Bank in Dallas, in a note.

-"The economy still might dodge a recession," he said.
+"The economy still might dodge a recession," he wrote.
 "But the many financial and economic indicators economists use to forecast business-cycle turning points suggest that a recession is more likely near term."

-The S&P 500 and Nasdaq were little changed as bellwethers including 3M MMM.N, Johnson & Johnson JNJ.N, Verizon VZ.N and GE GE.N reported mixed results.
-The Dow rose as Traveler Cos TRV.N, American Express AXP.N and JPMorgan Chase JMP.N provided more than half its gains.
+The S&P 500 and Nasdaq closed slightly lower after bellwethers including 3M MMM.N, Johnson & Johnson JNJ.N, Verizon VZ.N and GE GE.N reported mixed results.
+The Dow rose as Traveler Cos TRV.N, American Express AXP.N and JPMorgan Chase JMP.N provided almost half its gains.

-The Nasdaq has risen almost 10% this year due to declining interest rates and a rebound after some significant downturns, said King Lip, chief investment strategist at BakerAvenue Wealth Management in San Francisco.
+After the market closed, Microsoft Corp MSFT.O posted better-than-expected quarterly profit as a revenue jump at its cloud services unit helped offset a slump in the personal computer market, sending its shares 4% higher in after-hours trade.

 Earlier in Europe, S&P Global data for the euro zone reinforced expectations the European Central Bank (ECB) will raise rates by a further 50 basis points on Feb.
 2, a day after the Fed is expected to have raised rates by 25 basis points.

-MSCI's world index .MIAPJ0000PUS was 0.12% higher, after touching a fresh seven-month high overnight.
+MSCI's all-country world index .MIWD00000PUS gained 0.04% to eke out a fresh five-month closing high.

-The euro EUR= rose 0.15% to $1.0884, holding near a nine-month high supported by expectations the ECB can continue to raise rates to curb inflation, without worrying too much about damaging growth.
+The euro EUR= was flat at $1.0885, holding near a nine-month high supported by expectations the ECB can continue to raise rates to curb inflation, without worrying too much about damaging growth.

-"For the ECB, this should seal the deal for a 50-basis point hike next week," said ING economists in a note.

 Treasury yields were mostly lower in choppy trading as investors looked ahead to next week's Fed policy meeting.